cypher139/ch/dev/LocalPackages/DispenserReLoader/ReadMe.txt

 - To view your set settings, use: /reloader info
 - To view statistics of how you use ReLoader, use: /reloader stats
 - To re-bind a tool that has previously been unbound, type "/reloader managebind" (or the shortcut "/none undo" if installed)
-- To view extra messages from teh script, use "/reloader verbose"
+- To view extra messages from the script, use "/reloader verbose"

 Admin settings: /reloaderadmin
 - To see global statistics of how reloader is used (ex.
 Total items used, Total blocks filled, etc): /reloaderadmin stats